dartmouth-cs98/17f-plan-it/planit_server/README.md

   birthday: "1996-02-19"
 }
 ```
-Email and username are unique.
-400 returned if username/email is taken.
+Email and username must be unique.

-Returns user id if create is successful
+Returns user id if create is successful.
+Returns 400 and an error message if email/username is taken or if fields are entered incorrectly.

 #### Update a user's information (PUT)
-Only put fields that you wish to be updated
 ```
 /api/v1/users/:id